 You can rely on many ways to find the latest keywords.
-One simple way is to review Google search results in your niche and look for keywords that you didn’t include in your marketing campaign.
+One simple way is to review Google search results in your niche and look for keywords that you didn’t include in your digital marketing campaign.

 Another way is using the Keyword Planner that is included in your account.
 This is a free tool loaded with ways to find the best and most competitive keywords.
 You also can review what the average cost per click is for each word.
-Then you can forecast what you will probably spend and the budget you need.
+Then you can forecast what you will probably spend and the marketing budget you need.

 This is essential for your accounting PPC campaign.
 Conversion tracking lets you check how many visitors have come to your site from the campaign.
 This could be through a website form, chat, or phone call.